jamt9000/DVE/misc/README-template.md

 ## Ablation Studies

 We can study the effect of the DVE method by removing it during training and assessing the resulting embeddings for landmark regression.
-The ablations are performed on the SmallNet (it's much faster to train).
+The ablations are performed on the lighter SmallNet model.

 | Embed.
 Dim | Model | DVE | Same Identity | Different Identity | Links |
 | ------------- | :--:  | :-: | :----: | :----: | :----: |